This programme is not open for enrollment. Students are welcome instead to enroll on other popular pathways to the PCLL offered by HKU SPACE

 With a 30-year history in Hong Kong, this programme has a long and proven track record of successfully preparing our graduates to continue on through the LLB (Hons) Hong Kong to enter the P.C.LL. and legal practice in Hong Kong.
 In recent years large numbers of graduates of both the Graduate Diploma in English and Hong Kong Law and LLB (Hons)(Hong Kong) of Manchester Metropolitan University have successfully secured places on P.C.LL. courses at The University of Hong Kong (both full-time and part-time) and other universities, including some highly-prized government-funded places.
 Since our graduates have, for many years, been exempted from taking many extra conversion exams required of graduates of most other English law courses, they have enjoyed a much smoother pathway towards the PCLL.
 For more information on the PCLL Conversion Exams which graduates of most non-Hong Kong law courses are required to take, please click here.
 Entry to the PCLL is competitive and admission criteria are subject to change.
 For more information, please click here.

-As an English law qualification, the Graduate Diploma in English and Hong Kong Law also gives you a recognized pathway towards legal practice in England & Wales after just two year’s part-time study.
-You can continue directly to either the Bar Training Course (BTC) or the Legal Practice Course (LPC)* for intending barristers and solicitors respectively, at Manchester Metropolitan University and many other English universities (Students taking the Bar route will need at least a second class degree, pass the Bar Aptitude Test and meet the requirements of the Bar Standards Board).
-After completing the BTC, students taking the Bar route can be called to the Bar in England and use the title of Barrister when not providing legal services.
-However you will need to complete a legal traineeship before you can qualify to practice as a solicitor or barrister in England & Wales and provide legal services.
+As an English law qualification, the Graduate Diploma in English and Hong Kong Law also gives you a recognised pathway towards legal practice in England & Wales.
+The programme provides an excellent starting point for continuing on towards the new Solicitors Qualifying Examination (SQE) for qualifying as a solicitor in England and Wales.
+You can also progress directly to the Bar Training Course (BTC) for intending barristers at Manchester Metropolitan University and many other English universities.
+(You need at least a 2nd class degree, IELTS test result of 7.5 or above and meet the requirements of the Bar Standards Board).
+After completing the BTC, students can be called to the Bar in England & Wales and use the title of Barrister when not providing legal services.
+However you will also need to complete pupillage before you can qualify to practice and provide legal services.

 While the Graduate Diploma in English and Hong Kong Law is widely prized as a unique fast track to legal practice, every year we also receive hundreds of applications from students seeking to advance their career prospects in business, compliance and many other industries where legal knowledge is an integral part of job duties.
 The Graduate Diploma in English and Hong Kong Law provides a fast track to advanced legal studies as it allows you to proceed directly to a wide range of LLM programmes (if you have a second class degree or above), including those offered by The University of Hong Kong, City University of Hong Kong and the part-time University of London external programme.

 Successful candidates are chosen largely on the basis of their academic results and you should normally hold, or expect to be awarded in the same academic year, a degree, acceptable degree equivalent or HKU SPACE's Advanced Diploma in Legal Studies.
-Studies on the Certificate in Legal Studies are also taken into account.
+Studies on the Certificate in Legal Studies are taken into account, and may provide evidence of academic achievement for students with lower CGPA scores in their undergraduate degree.

 Students may apply for the Extended Non-means-tested Loan Scheme (ENLS) administered by the Student Finance Office (SFO) of the Working Family and Student Financial Assistance Agency.
 The maximum financial assistance provided under ENLS is equivalent to the total tuition fee(s) payable to HKU SPACE in the current academic year.
 For details, visit the ENLS websiteor contact SFO at 2150 6223Payment Method

-If your application is successful, you may have various choices as to how to pay the Year 1 course fee of HK$46,800:
+If your application is successful, you may have various choices as to how to pay the Year 1 course fee of HK$48,800:

-Application and course fees can be paid by cash or EPS or WeChat Pay at any HKU SPACE enrolment counters.
+Application and course fees can be paid by cash or EPS or WeChat Pay or Alipay at any HKU SPACE Enrolment Centres.

 Application and course fees can also be paid by crossed cheque or bank draft made payable to "HKU SPACE".
 Please specify the programme title(s) for application, student's name, and student card number (if applicable).
 You may either:

-- bring the completed application form, together with the $200 non-refundable application fee in the form of a cheque, and both the original and photocopies of any supporting documents to any of the HKU SPACE enrolment centres.
+- bring the completed application form, together with the $200 non-refundable application fee (if currently required) in the form of a cheque, and both the original and photocopies of any supporting documents to any of the HKU SPACE enrolment centres.

 Applicants may also pay the application and course fees by VISA or MasterCard, including "HKU SPACE MasterCard", at any HKU SPACE enrolment centres.
 Holders of HKU SPACE MasterCard can enjoy a 10-month interest-free instalment period for courses with a tuition fee worth a minimum of HK$2,000; however, the course applicant must also be the cardholder himself/herself.
 For enquiries, please contact our staff at any of the enrolment centres.